A support ministry for miscarriage, early infant death, prenatal diagnosis or infertility.

-Because every family’s needs are different, Jerome’s Hope ministry offers a variety of services based upon your family’s situation.
-Some ways we can help will include:
+Because every family’s needs are different, Jerome’s Hope offers a variety of assistance based on your personal needs.
+Ways we can help include:

-- Explanation of medical terminology and suggested questions to ask your medical team
+- Explanation of medical terminology and suggested questions for your medical team

 - Help creating a birth plan for your baby’s arrival